LordButley/JapanEasy/README.md

 ## Skeleton

 The initial ideas were taken from the structure planning and a visual mock up was created using Balsamiq.
-Mobile, Tablet, and Desktop wireframes are all available [here.](wireframes/wireframes.pdf).
+Mobile and Tablet wireframes are all available [here.](wireframes/wireframes.pdf).
+Note Desktop and Tablet wireframes are identical with the only difference being a larger background image.

-There were improvements made to the structure from the wireframes to improve the user experience.
-These were :

-- Changes to headings/titles
-- The navigation bar does not stick on small screens as it takes up too much screen space.

 ## Surface

+### Imagery

+There are two images used in this website:

+1. "Ema" which are wooden plaques that people would write their prayes and wishes upon and hang in temples.
+They are as traditional as they are positive.
+The idea being that on your Ema, your wish is to learn Hiragana

+2. The quiz container uses a background image rather than a colour.
+This image is of a light wood similar to that of an Ema tile.
+This is to add depth to the page, and consisitency to the overall theme and feeling.

 ### Colour Palette

+The inspiration for the colour scheme through out came from two sources.
+The first is Ema will fill the background.
+The second is the famous red of the "rising sun" from the Japanese flag.

+Font colour is charcoal #444444, which represents the colour of the writing on Ema whilst also being friendlier on the eyes that black.

+The user feedback highlighting colours is red #be0029 which has been lifted straight of the centre of a Japanese flag.

 ### Typography

+Fredoka One is used for the heading "JapanEasy".
+The rounded letters and thick boldness give a full feel that suits the ideology of the website that is to learn whilst having fun.

+The body and questions in English are in font Dongle.
+This was chosen to give great contrast to the title.
+The thinness of the font as well as the sizing were chosen to give a traditional feel and to add a touch more seriousness.

 ### Language / Tone

-### Imagery
+From my experience learning Japanese, I found that one of the most important things will a learning tool such as this, is the simplicity of use.
+As such I have minimised the amound of text through the website.
+Additionally, where there is text, I have ensured that it has a positive tone due to the difficulty faced in learning a language like Japanese.
+As anyone who's tried learning a foreign language before will know, motivation is key.

 ### Layout